REQUEST FOR PORTABILITY

 To Transfer your assistance TO Housing Opportunities of SW Washington

-Housing Opportunities of SW Washington (HOSWW) administers the Section 8 Voucher program in Cowlitz County, excluding the zip code of Kelso and Kalama; Wahkiakum County, Lewis County and Pacific County.
+Housing Opportunities of SW Washington (HOSWW) administers the Section 8 Voucher program in Cowlitz County, excluding the zip codes of Kelso and Kalama; Wahkiakum County, Lewis County and Pacific County.

 - If you wish to transfer your assistance to a jurisdiction of Housing Opportunities of SW Washington, you must contact the Housing Specialist or Service Coordinator at your Housing Agency.
 They must transmit the following documents to HOSWW: HUD FORMs 50058 and 52665, with copies of social security cards, ID, birth certificates, verification of eligible citizenship, and verification of income and assets.